camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 Some use cases also allow you to create a **resuable generic adapter**; for example, to send status events to your business intelligence system.

 But there are also common downsides with Connectors.
 First, the possibilities are limited to what the creator of the Connector has foreseen.
-In reality, you might have slightly different requirements and hit a limitation of a Connector soon.
+In reality, you might have slightly different requirements and hit a limitation of a Connector.

 Second, the Connector requires you to operate this Connector in addition to your own application.
 The complexity associated with this depends on your environment.